World Pest Day: The Origin of Pest Management

 June 6 has been declared World Pest Day to raise awareness among the public, government and media about the important role that the pest management industry plays in protecting health, food, property and the environment from pest health threats around the world.

-In the most recent issue of PCT magazine, Dr. Jerome Goddard shared a history lesson on the humble beginnings of the pest management industry.
+In an article from PCT magazine, Dr. Jerome Goddard shared a history lesson on the humble beginnings of the pest management industry.
 A small excerpt of this article discusses the origins of pest management that we found very interesting.